Family Man (Black Flag album): Cover art

-The cover art, which was created by Raymond Pettibon, pictures a man holding a gun to his own head, while his wife and kids lie slaughtered nearby.
-The caption on the cover of reads: November 23rd, 1963.
+The cover art, which was created by Raymond Pettibon, pictures a man holding a gun to his head, while his wife and son's bodies lie on the floor, and his daughter crouches across the room from him, with blood over her right eye and on her chest.
+The caption on the cover reads November 23rd, 1963.

 Critical reception

-AllMusic critic Pemberton Roach wrote: "Although sounding at times like a high-school garage band attempting to perform Rush covers, Ginn and company play with a sense of desperation and punk rock fury that makes much of the music positively electrifying."
+In a retrospective review of the album, AllMusic critic Pemberton Roach wrote: "Although sounding at times like a high-school garage band attempting to perform Rush covers, Ginn and company play with a sense of desperation and punk rock fury that makes much of the music positively electrifying."
 Roach also added: "Overall, Family Man is an essential, if atypical, part of the Black Flag canon and should appeal to fans of Sun Ra, Ornette Coleman, or the New York "noise" scene as well."
-All About Jazz's Trevor Maclaren stated that "for those who seek a real adventure and think that Last Exit was perhaps too extreme, Black Flag's Family Man and The Process of Weeding Out are choice lost gems."
+In 2006, All About Jazzs Trevor Maclaren stated that "for those who seek a real adventure and think that Last Exit was perhaps too extreme, Black Flag's Family Man and The Process of Weeding Out are choice lost gems."

+Eric Weisbard of Spin Alternative Record Guide (1995) named it the worst of the four albums Black Flag released in 1984, opining that it is "half lame instrumentals, half Rollins inventing the poetry-slam spoken word thang, the latter of import historically at least: more Lolla foreshadowing!"
+Trouser Press's Ira Robbins comments that "Family Man deconstructs Black Flag into a side of Rollins reading his poetry and a side of group instrumentals."